 Admins can only be created manually by a Super Admin in your organisation.
 Users with other levels of admin access cannot create or edit the admin permission or access level.

-Admin access can only be granted by a Super Admin when creating a new user or when editing an existing person as part of our standard fields.
+When creating new Admins or managing Admin access, this can only be done by a Super Admin when they are creating a new user or when they are editing an existing user.
+The Admin Permissions are part of the Permissions panel in the user profile.

-Adding a new user with admin access
+Adding a new user with Admin access

 Managing the admin access of an existing user

-1. Locate the user on the People page and click their name to open their profile page.
+• Locate the user on the People page and click their name to open their profile page.

-3. Tick or untick the checkbox next to 'Administrator' (if required).
+• Tick or untick the checkbox next to 'Administrator' (if required).

-4. Select the appropriate level of Admin Access from the drop-down list or change the selection to 'None'.
+• Select the appropriate level of Admin Access from the drop-down list or change the selection to 'None'.

-5. Click 'Save'.
+• Click 'Save'.

 Admin Access levels